Online Football Betting from Asia

 The Vietnamese football leagues have been subject to much controversy regarding corrupt officiating.
 There was a recently a threat to form a breakaway league for 2012, though this has since been settled.
 This was the result of a September 29, 2011 meeting that included the VFF and the 14 V-League teams and 14 First Division teams.
 They decided to form a new corporation, the Vietnam Professional Football Company, to manage the V-League.
 The VFF holds a 36% stake in the new corporation, and the rest is held by clubs.

 The V-League does get some decent sponsorship money.
 Each team is allowed 5 foreign players, which is more than most Asian football leagues offer.
 About half the foreign players in the league come from Brazil.
 Back in 2003 the league was sponsored by Pepsi, but has used local sponsors since.
 Currently it is named Eximbank V-League for sponsorship reasons.

 The Vietnam National football team has many sponsors.
 This includes Nike, Yamaha, Panasonic and twelve large Vietnamese corporations including insurance companies and banks.
 They are ranked #14 by FIFA out the 31 AFC national teams.
 While they haven’t much success in AFC Asian Cup, they have done well at the ASEAN football Championship.
 They won this in 2008, and have several seven total top four finishes since 1996.

 Other Asian Football Leagues

-If you’re interested in betting football from any of the other countries mentioned Bet365 is a great European betting site for doing so, and 188bet is a great Asian bookie offering the same.
+If you’re interested in betting football from any of the other countries mentioned There are several European betting sites for doing so, and 188bet is a great Asian bookie offering the same.
 Here it is possible to bet on small market top level leagues such as Uzbek League, Jordan Premier League, Kuwaiti Premier League, Syria Cup, India I-League and many other Asian football leagues and competitions.